 Addiction Treatment for Physicians at Clearbrook

 For over 4 decades, Clearbrook Treatment Centers has helped a large variety of individuals, some of those being healthcare professionals.
+Our programs for Massachusetts substance abuse treatment are some of the best out there, providing expert support to people from all walks of life.
 If you work in the healthcare field and have a problem with drugs and alcohol, we could help.
 We will treat you with dignity and respect and give you the best quality care for your addiction.

-For more information about our residential addiction treatment programs in Pennsylvania or Massachusetts, call Clearbrook today at 570-536-9621 or send us your contact information, and one of our admissions specialists will reach out to you right away.
+For more information about our Massachusetts inpatient drug rehab, call Clearbrook today at 570-536-9621 or send us your contact information, and one of our admissions specialists will reach out to you right away.

 - NIH – Impaired healthcare professional